On vanishing of Kronecker coefficients: Introduction

-The proof of Theorem~\ref{tkron1} shows that the partition triples $(\lambda,\mu,\mu)$'s satisfying the constraints therein can even be constructed {\em explicitly}.
-This means there is a one-to-one $\poly(m)$-time-computable map from the set of Boolean strings of length $\le m^a$ to the set of partitions triples $(\lambda,\mu,\mu)$'s with the properties (0)-(5) in this result.
+Our proof of \ref{tkron1} shows that the partition triples $(\lambda,\mu,\mu)$ satisfying the constraints therein can even be constructed \emph{explicitly}.
+This means there is a one-to-one map from the set of Boolean strings of length $\le m^a$ to the set of partitions triples $(\lambda,\mu,\mu)$ with properties~\short\ref{tkron1:0}--\short\ref{tkron1:5} that can be computed in $\poly(m)$ time.

-\ignore{ Furthermore, this proof shows that Theorem~\ref{tkron1} even holds assuming that $\mu$ and $\pi$ are equal to the partition $\beta(\lambda)$ for a certain fixed log-space computable function $\beta$ implicitly constructed in the proof.}

-Though Theorem~\ref{tkron1} shows existence of superpolynomially many partition triples satisfying the constraints therein, the density of such partition triples is exponentially small, since $a$ therein is much smaller than $1$; cf.~Section~\ref{sexample}.
+While \ref{tkron1} shows existence of superpolynomially many partition triples satisfying the constraints therein, the density of such partition triples is exponentially small, since $a$ therein is much smaller than $1$ (see \ref{sexample}).
 This may explain why vanishing Kronecker coefficients with the partition triples in the Kronecker cone occur so rarely in computer experiments, as observed in \cite{iken}.